If your dog has ever vomited up their food after eating, we understand the panic and distress this can cause.

 Question from Calie and her Maltese Cross dog Ruby

-"Hi Helen, I’m really enjoying learning to share what I cook with Ruby and so far it’s been super easy for me to do and I love the feeling I get seeing her excited about her meal now.
+"Hi, I’m really enjoying learning to share what I cook with Ruby and so far it’s been super easy for me to do.
+I love the feeling I get seeing her excited about her meals now.

 My question to you is I recently cooked salmon, cheese, and bacon filo parcels with veggies for dinner and I made a separate serve for Ruby (with less bacon, cheese, and only a small puff of canola on the filo) with Wellbeing Essentials on top.